Trump, Xi set for high-stakes trade war talks in Japan

 China says the United States is making unreasonable demands and must also make concessions.

 “We feel the U.S. side is exerting extreme pressure,” a Chinese diplomat told Reuters on Friday on condition of anonymity.
+“It is raising many demands but doesn’t want to make concessions.”

 The dispute escalated when talks collapsed in May after Washington accused Beijing of reneging on reform pledges.
 Trump raised tariffs to 25% from 10% on $200 billion of Chinese goods, and China retaliated with levies on U.S. imports.

 As relations between the two countries have soured, the dispute has spread beyond trade.
-The U.S. administration has declared Chinese telecommunications giant Huawei HWT.UL a security threat, effectively banning U.S. companies from doing business with it.
+The U.S. administration has declared Chinese telecommunications giant Huawei a security threat, effectively banning U.S. companies from doing business with it.

 U.S. officials have also put pressure on other governments worldwide to drop Huawei from plans for fifth generation, or 5G, network development.